philrz/super/docs/language/operators/sort.md

 If you require a query to show deterministic output on repeated execution, explicit sort expressions must be provided.

-If `-r` is specified, the sort order for each key is reversed.
+If `-r` is specified, the sort order for each key is reversed without altering the position of nulls.
 For clarity when sorting by named fields, specifying `desc` is recommended instead of `-r`, particularly when multiple sort expressions are present.
 However, `sort -r` provides a shorthand if the heuristics described above suffice but reversed